-(b) Compliance with IFRS
+(c) Compliance with IFRS

-The consolidated financial statements of the Realm Resources Limited Group comply with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
+The consolidated financial statements of the Realm Resources Limited Group ("Realm" or "the Group") complies with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-(c) Historical Cost Convention
+(d) Historical Cost Convention

 The financial statements have also been prepared under the historical cost convention, as modified by the revaluation of assets and liabilities acquired as part of a business combination (in prior years).